itsroliekmk/ecommerce-data-cleaning-project/README.md

 * Validated category assignments.

 ---

+## 🛠️ Detailed Methodology
+1. **Date Normalization**: Re-formatted mixed date strings into a single professional standard (`YYYY-MM-DD`) to prevent system errors.
+2. **Location Scrubbing**: Manually audited location fields to fix regional typos and ensure consistent city names.
+3. **Snake_Case Formatting**: Converted all column headers to lowercase with underscores, making the file ready for SQL/Database imports.
+4. **Logic Mapping**: Used advanced mapping to group over 130 variations of vendor and category names into a clean "Master List."

 ## ✅ Business Value
 The dataset is now **100% ready** for Power BI, Tableau, or Excel reporting.
 Stakeholders can now view accurate performance metrics without the risk of duplicate or missing data.